+Significant Or Potentially Significant impact Less Than

+Significant

+With

+Mitigation

+incorporation

-Environmental Review Initial Study Page 7 Significant Or Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Signifioant Impact NO impact 2.
-Subject people or improvements to dam from soil instability because of on- or off landslide, lateral spreading, to subsiden liquefaction, or structural collapse? -site , X 3.
-Develop land with a slope exceeding 30 %? Х
+2. Subject people or improvements to damage from soil instability because of on- or off-site landslide, lateral spreading, to subsidence, liquefaction, or structural collapse?

+3. Develop land with a slope exceeding 30%?

-In 1999 unauthorized grading occurred within the proposed roadway alignment On the northern slope, and within the proposed septic system area.
+In 1999 unauthorized grading occurred within the proposed roadway alignment on the northern slope, and within the proposed septic system area.
 County Code 16.22.050 and General Plan Policy 6.3.9 prohibit the construction of new roads on slopes exceeding 30% and septic systems are prohibited on slopes 30% or greater.
 The project was reviewed to determine whether the 1999 grading occurred on slopes over 30%.
 Initial measurements with an inclinometer indicated that the slope was greater than 30% in one short stretch transversed by the access road.
 These measurements did not use accurate land surveying equipment, which can measure the slope gradient more accurately than an inclinometer.
-A topographic map prepared by Bowman and Williams Engineers in 1997 showed that several small areas did exceed 30% and this, with the initial approximate slope measurements, contributed to confusion about the stual gradient.
-Bowman and Williams later clarified that their map was "only intended to show that a more detailed survey was needed in areas of proposed driveway consiruction" (sea attachment 7).
+A topographic map prepared by Bowman and Williams Engineers in 1997 showed that several small areas did exceed 30% and this, with the initial approximate slope measurements, contributed to confusion about the actual gradient.
+Bowman and Williams later clarified that their map was "only intended to show that a more detailed survey was needed in areas of proposed driveway construction" (see attachment 7).

 Essentially, the Bowman and Williams map is preliminary in nature should not have been used to determine the slope of the hill.
 The slope should have been determined by accurate, on site survey performed for the specific purpose.
-Therefore, a new survey was completed by the project engineer Larry Palm, RCE. for the grading plan, which shows through surveyed cross-sections that the roadway can be constructed on the slope leading up to the building site without crossing a slope greater than 30%.
-Larry Palm confirmed in writing (see attachment 10) that the project will not be located on slopes greater than 30%
+Therefore, a new survey was completed by the project engineer Larry Palm RCE, for the grading plan, which shows through surveyed cross-sections that the roadway can be constructed on the slope leading up to the building site without crossing a slope greater than 30%.
+Larry Palm confirmed in writing (see attachment 10) that the project will not be located on slopes greater than 30%.

-4. Resuli in soil erosion or the substantial loss of topsoil? ~
+4. Result in soil erosion or the substantial loss of topsoil?

 The proposed grading will occur on a hillside and if incorrectly preformed could result in substantial erosion.
-The County Coda 16.22 requires an erosion control plan for this development.
+The County Code 16.22 requires an erosion control plan for this development.
 A properly implemented plan will reduce the potential erosion to less than significant level.
-Erosion control procedures will include: containing drainage in enclosed conduits, metering drainage discharge so that the discharge does not cause
+Erosion control procedures will include: containing drainage in enclosed conduits, metering drainage discharge so that the discharge does not cause erosion, avoiding concentrated flow over graded surfaces, and the covering of bare soils with vegetation and appropriate erosion control blankets.